MicrosoftDocs/quantum-docs-pr/articles/concepts/pauli-measurements.md

 The No-Cloning Theorem is aptly named.
 It disallows cloning of generic quantum states by a quantum computer.
 The proof of the theorem is remarkably straightforward.
-While a full proof of the no-cloning theorem is a little too technical for our discussion here, the proof of the theorem in the case where the quantum computer in question has no additional auxillary qubits is within our scope (auxillary qubits are qubits used for scratch space during a computation and are easily used and managed in Q#, see <xref:microsoft.quantum.techniques.qubits>).
+While a full proof of the no-cloning theorem is a little too technical for our discussion here, the proof of the theorem in the case where the quantum computer in question has no additional auxiliary qubits is within our scope (auxiliary qubits are qubits used for scratch space during a computation and are easily used and managed in Q#, see <xref:microsoft.quantum.techniques.qubits>).
 For such a quantum computer, the cloning operation must be described by a unitary matrix.
 We disallow measurement, since it would corrupt the quantum state we are trying to clone.
 We want the unitary matrix used to simulate our cloning operation to have the property that